mjosaarinen/pqps/README.md

 ```

 The `PQALG` argument is needed and points to a directory containing
 the target implementation.

+### ECDSA and ECDH

+The directory [mecc](mecc) contains wrappers that I wrote for Kem MacKay's
+[micro-ecc](https://github.com/kmackay/micro-ecc), which may be used
+as a reference point.
+The compilation and testing mechanism is exactly the
+same as for PQM4 algorithms (ECDH is modeled as a KEM).

+### Flashing

 If the build was successful, `BUILD/pqps.hex`
 contains a firmware image that can be flashed with stlink:

 ```